JaimePalM/projects/vmware/VMware.md

 It also provides HA for VMs, but without downtime.
 That's possible because there'll be a live shadow instance running on another host.

 # vSphere Distributed Resource Scheduler
+It migrates the VMs from over-utilized ESXi hosts to under-utilized ESXi hosts.
+It's used to balance the resources between the hosts.

+DRS uses vMotion to migrate the VMs.

 # Single Sign-On (SSO)
+SSO is an authentication process that allows a user to access multiple applications with one set of login credentials.
+These applications can be, for example, vCenter Server, vCloud Director.

+It supports multiple identity sources like Active Directory (Microsoft) and OpenLDAP (Lightweight Directory Access Protocol) (Linux).

 # Virtual Machine
+A VM is a software computer that, like a physical computer, runs an operating system and applications.
+The VM is composed of a set of specification and configuration files and is backed by the physical resources of a host.

+Without VM, a single OS owns all the hardware resources.
+With VM, multiple OS can share the hardware resources.
+Each VM will see the hardware as if it were the only one using it.
+The hypervisor will manage the hardware resources and allocate them to the VMs.

+The VM key files are: configuration file (.vmx), virtual disk (.vmdk), NVRAM file (.nvram), log file (.log).
+- Configuration file (.vmx): it contains information about the VM like how many CPUs, NICs or RAM are available.
+- NVRAM file (.nvram): it contains the BIOS information.
+Changes in the BIOS will be saved in this file.
+- Log file (.log): it contains the logs of the VM.
+- Virtual disk (.vmdk): it contains the OS and applications.

+## Characteristics
+VMs have four primary characteristics:
+- **Compatibility**: VMs are compatible with all x86 computers, regardless of the operating system or hardware below it.
+- **Isolation**: VMs are isolated from each other, so if one VM fails, the others will continue working.
+One VM can't see the other VMs.
+- **Encapsulation**: VMs are encapsulated into files, so they can be "easily" moved from one host to another host.
+- **Hardware Independence**: VMs are independent of the hardware, so they can be moved from one host to another host without any problem.
+For example, you can move a VM from a Dell server to an HP server or from Intel to AMD.

+## Advantages
+Using VMs has several advantages:
+- **Cloning**: the VM can be cloned to create a new VM, both exactly the same.
+Clones are used for testing, development, deployment, etc. You only have to create one VM and then clone it.
+- **Flexibility**: you can move the VM from one host to another host, from one storage to another storage, etc.
+- **Security**: malware can't affect the host because it's running on an isolated VM.
+If the VM is infected, you can delete it and create a new one.
+- **Backup**: VMs can be backed up periodically easily and them can be restored at any time.
+- **Restore**: if the VM fails, you can restore it from the backup, in the same host or in another host.
+- **Resource Utilization**: you can run multiple VMs on a single host, so you can utilize the resources of the host efficiently.
+That is, if you run one application on one server, you will have a lot of resources wasted.
+If you run multiple applications on the same server, you will utilize the resources efficiently.